-- Holds Pupil Progress Meetings each half term between each class teacher and the Head Teacher, and assistant headteachers.
-In these meetings, a discussion takes place concerning children who are not making expected progress and possible actions are discussed. - Has a range of assessments are often carried out by specialists, where specific needs are identified, which can be used to explore a child's strengths and difficulties in more depth. - Holds Teacher/SENDCo meetings each half term to discuss the progress of SEND pupils in particular and to review support plans.

-- The Headteacher and SENDCo report regularly to the Governing Body to inform them about the progress of children with SEND and how resources are being used.
+- Hold Pupil Progress Meetings each half term between each class teacher and the Head Teacher, and assistant headteachers.
+In these meetings, a discussion takes place concerning pupils who are not making expected progress and possible actions are discussed. - Carry out a range of assessment, or arrange for this to be done by specialists, where specific needs are identified, which can be used to explore a child's strengths and difficulties in more depth. - Hold Teacher/SENDCo meetings each half term to discuss the progress of SEND pupils in particular and to review support plans. - The Headteacher and SENDCo report regularly to the Governing Body to inform them about the progress of pupils with SEND and how resources are being used.
 Information provided will never name individual children in order to maintain confidentiality at all times. - We have a governor who is responsible for SEND, who meets regularly with the SENDCo and attends briefing sessions.
 They also report back to the Governing Body.